Mark-Kramer/Case-Studies-Python/content/09/.ipynb_checkpoints/point-process-glms-checkpoint.md

 for $i = 2, \cdots, n$.
 By the time-rescaling theorem, the rescaled variables, $Z_1 , Z_2 ,\cdots , Z_n,$ are independent and identically distributed random variables from the exponential distribution with parameter 1.
 <hr>

-We do not prove the time-rescaling theorem here but note that it comes from the change-of-variables formula from basic probability theory; see [[Kass, Eden & Brown, 2014](https://doi.org/10.1007/978-1-4614-9602-1)] for a detailed proof.
+We do not prove the time-rescaling theorem here but note that it comes from the change-of-variables formula from basic probability theory; see <a href="https://doi.org/10.1007/978-1-4614-9602-1" target="blank">[Kass, Eden & Brown, 2014]</a>
+ for a detailed proof.

 How do we use the time-rescaling theorem to analyze spike train data?
 If we have a collection of spike times, $S_1 , S_2 , \cdots , S_n$, and any Poisson rate model, say, from a fit GLM, then we can compute the rescaled waiting times, $Z_1,Z_2,\cdots ,Z_n$.
 We then perform any standard goodness-of-fit method to compare $Z_1,Z_2,\cdots ,Z_n$ to the exponential probability model.
 If the Poisson rate model describes the data well, then the exponential model should describe the rescaled times well.

 The actual goodness-of-fit technique we use for the rescaled data is the *Kolmogorov-Smirnov (KS) plot*.
-Recall from [module 8](../08) that the KS plot compares the empirical cumulative distribution function (CDF) of the data to a model CDF.
+Recall from <a href="https://mark-kramer.github.io/Case-Studies-Python/08/basic-visualizations-and-descriptive-statistics-of-spike-train-data.html" target="blank">notebook 8</a> that the KS plot compares the empirical cumulative distribution function (CDF) of the data to a model CDF.
 In that module, we compared the empirical CDF for observed interspike intervals against various model CDFs.
 In this case, we compare the empirical CDF of the rescaled waiting times to an exponential CDF.

 Let’s now apply the time-rescaling theorem to evaluate Model 3.
 First we must compute the rescaled waiting times.